Blendify/blender-manual/trunk/blender_docs/manual/interface/window_system/headers.rst

 .. figure:: /images/Header_menu_expand.jpg
    :width: 359px

-   Right click to access the header menu
+   Right-click on any of the header menus :menuselection:`Header --> Collapse Menus`.

 .. figure:: /images/Header_menu_collapsed.jpg
    :width: 359px

-   Access the menu from the collapsed icon
+   Access the menu from the collapsed icon.